 Overcoming the Challenge of Working With Micro-Influencers

 While this is the case, many marketers are still hesitant to work with micro-influencers mainly due to the fact that they don’t have as much reach as top-level influencers.

 If your brand is just targeting influencers with massive reach, the engagement rate may not be too important for you.
 So you’re going to work with top-level influencers and celebrities that can bring you brand exposure.
 However, a massive following doesn’t necessarily translate to better conversions.
 This is why many companies look for the right balance of engagement and reach when launching an influence marketing campaign.

-The Markerly team recommends working with social media influencers who have somewhere between 10,000 and 100,000 followers.
+The Markerly team recommends working with influencers who have somewhere between 10,000 and 100,000 followers.
 Those in this range were able to generate likes about 2% of the time, so you’re likely to get a minimum of around 200 likes for content generated through them.
-If you manage to work with social media influencers with about 100,000 followers, you should be able to get somewhere around 2,000 likes for content generated through them.

-The Markerly graph shown earlier displayed that social media influencers in this range were able to generate likes on their posts around 4% of the time.
+The Markerly graph shown earlier displayed that influencers in this range were able to generate likes on their posts around 4% of the time.
 These micro-influencers tend to be highly engaged with their followers and have the ability to generate comments more than 0.2% of the time.

 Additionally, the limited reach of micro-influencers may compel many brands to work with several of them at once.
-This could prove to be time-consuming and difficult to manage as you have to keep track of the activity and impact of multiple social media influencers at a time.
+This could prove to be time-consuming and difficult to manage as you have to keep track of the activity and impact of multiple micro-influencers at a time.